Don't just send emojis and canned flirts.

-Communicating with your online dating love interest can be confusing.
-Should women send first emails?
-(Absolutely!)
-What do you write in a first email?
-(More on that below.)
-What about flirts, winks, and smiley faces?
+Communicating with your online dating interest can be confusing.
+Should women send first messages?
+What do you write in a first message?
+What about flirts, winks and smiley faces?
 Should you send or respond to them?

-- MAKE IT PERSONAL.
-Pick out one item from his profile that grabbed your attention and include it in your email.
+Pick out one item from his profile that grabbed your attention and include it in your message.
 I like to choose the most obscure thing he wrote.
 For example, if he writes that he's a doctor but has a secret desire to write a novel, ask him about that book.
 Then tell him that you get along well with creative men.

-- WRITE A CLEVER SUBJECT LINE.
-He'll be more likely to open your email if you write something fun, smart, or unusual in your subject line.
+He'll be more likely to open your message if you write something fun, smart, or unusual in your subject line.
 Make it pop.
-"Greek Isles on your bucket list, too?" or "Jumping on a Trampoline?" shows him that you read his profile and are commenting on something personal.
+"Greek Isles on your bucket list, too?" or "Jumping on a trampoline?" shows him that you read his profile and are commenting on something personal.

-- ASK A GOOD QUESTION.
-One of the biggest mistakes people make is endng an email without asking a question.
+One of the biggest mistakes people make is ending a message without asking a question.
 If you include a question at the end, he'll be more likely to respond.
-And no "yes or no" questions.
+And don't use "yes or no" questions.
 For example, if a guy says he's an animal lover, don't ask, "Is that dog in the photo your favorite pet?"
 That will elicit a "yes" or "no" answer.
-Instead, ask "What was your favorite pet of all time and why?"
+Instead, ask, "What was your favorite pet of all time and why?"

-- DON'T SOUND NEEDY.
-Keep the tone casual, light, and fun in your first email.
-If you come on too strong, he might label you as needy or stalk-ish and not respond.
-This isn't a game show where you're shouting, "pick me, pick me!"
-I like to think of the first email as an exploration.
-You are an adventurer, out in the wilds of online dating, and you're trying to figure out if you're compatible or not.
-You are just as much the chooser as he is the picker.
+Keep the tone casual, light, and fun in your first message.
+If you come on too strong, he might label you as needy or stalker-ish and won't respond.
+This isn't a game show where you're shouting, "Pick me, pick me!"
+Think of the first message as an exploration.
+You're an adventurer out in the wilds of online dating, and you're trying to figure out if you're compatible or not.
+You're just as much the chooser as he is the picker.
 Don't lose sight of that.